 Visiting the French Riviera during Fall will allow you to avoid the crowds a little bit, and save money and the temperature will very likely still allow you to enjoy the beach and even swim in the ocean.
 Personally, I visited Menton in early November and the weather was still amazing!

 In the morning you will take the train from Nice or Monaco to Menton.
 The journey only takes around 20 or 45 minutes correspondingly, so you will arrive in Menton, let’s, by 9 am (just in time to enjoy a nice cappuccino for breakfast in one of the many Italian cafes in Menton!).

-Start your day with a walk along the picturesque Promenade du Soleil.
+Start your day with a walk along the picturesque Promenade du Soleil in the Old Port.
 Admire the Mediterranean Sea as you stroll past palm trees and colourful flowers.

 Next, head to the Old Town to explore its narrow streets and pretty squares.
-Don’t miss the Basilica of St-Michael the Archangel, which has beautiful views over the town and sea.
+Don’t miss the Basilica of St Michael Archangel, which has beautiful views over the town and sea.

 Also, right under the basilica, you will encounter a beautiful set of stairs that are one of Menton’s most popular photo spots due to their vibrant colours.